TheHun89/Spring-5-Beginner-to-Guru/README.md

 * Unidirectional and Bidirectional
 * The main differenece is that bidirectional relationship provides navigational access in both directions, so that you can access the other side without explicit queries.
 Also it allows you to apply cascading options to both directions.

+* 'mappedBy' is used to define the field which 'owns' the reference of the relationship

 Hibernate DDL Auto